-There is one woman on the Board of Directors of the Corporation, representing 14 % of the membership of the Board of Directors, and there are no women in executive officer positions.
+There are two (2) women on the Board of Directors of the Corporation, representing 29 % of the membership of the Board of Directors, and there are no women in executive officer positions.

 6. Compensation

 The process by which the Corporation currently determines the compensation of the executive officers of the Corporation is described in the section entitled "Compensation of Executive Officers and Directors - Compensation Discussion & Analysis" above.